Skip to main content

 Anonymous authentication is similar to a guest sign-in.
 It creates a new player for the game session without any input from the player.
 The player won't need to enter any sign-in credentials or to create a player profile.
 It's a quick way for a player to get started with your game.

 Although this method has the lowest friction for players, anonymous authentication is not portable across devices since there is no way to re-authenticate the player from another device.
-In other words, players aren’t able to sign in to the same game with the same player profile from a different device unless they use platform-specific authentication.
+Players aren’t able to sign in to the same game with the same player profile from a different device unless they use platform-specific authentication.

 Platform-specific Authentication